 “The ocean is rising, but so are we”, “What happens in the Arctic doesn’t stay in the Arctic”, “I’ve seen better cabinets at IKEA”.
 The sight of young and old raising their voices and signs during climate protests has become a familiar one over the past months.
-And then there’s the latest #TrashTag challenge that has taken social media by storm.
-Initially targeted at bored teens, the action encourages people to share pictures of littered areas before and after clean-up.
+And then there was the #TrashTag challenge that took social media by storm.
+Initially targeted at bored teens, the action encouraged people to share pictures of littered areas before and after clean-up.

 As society recognizes the environmental challenges we face, consumers are becoming more mindful of their buying behavior.